amrithadevadiga/katacoda/APP workbench/step4.md

 <b>Application Design Considerations</b>

 <br>When designing an application that you intend to build using App Workbench:
-<br>1.EPIC runs applications unmodified.
+<br>1.
+EPIC runs applications unmodified.
 You can have multiple services running inside a single container, much like a physical installation.
-<br>2.For simplicity, BlueData encourages the use of a single Docker image file for a given application.
+<br>2.
+For simplicity, BlueData encourages the use of a single Docker image file for a given application.
-<br>3.Per-node service placement is controlled through a service definition catalog (JSON) file.
+<br>3.
+Per-node service placement is controlled through a service definition catalog (JSON) file.
-<br>4.If necessary, an add-on service can be stored in its own Docker image file and be attached as a dependent service into a Hadoop or Spark cluster.
+<br>4.
+If necessary, an add-on service can be stored in its own Docker image file and be attached as a dependent service into a Hadoop or Spark cluster.

 <b>Application Lifecycle</b>